About Hey Michigan

 There are 10 suites wrapped around a shared communal setup with a big kitchen, a four seasons room, fire pits, and an outdoor gazebo area where people can hang out if they want to be social.

-Guests share a refrigerator and are encouraged to label their stuff with Post its and room numbers, which worked pretty smoothly.
+Guests share a refrigerator and are encouraged to label their stuff with sticky notes and room numbers, which worked pretty smoothly.

 The Neighborhood Hotel New Buffalo Interior